Hardikgehlot1/Crowdfunding_ETL/README.md

 #This project was created by Hardik and Varun and following are the breakdown of the work:
 his project was divided as follows:
-Creating the Category and Subcategory DataFrames - Hardik Creating the Campaign DataFrame - Hardik
+1.Creating the Category and Subcategory DataFrames - Hardik

+2. Creating the Campaign DataFrame - Hardik

-Creating the Contacts DataFrame - Varun
+3. Creating the Contacts DataFrame - Varun

-Creating the Crowdfunding Database - Hardik and Varun
+4. Creating the Crowdfunding Database - Hardik and Varun